 Our team is specially trained to work with children and has the knowledge and experience to provide safe, accurate and timely test results for you and your child.
 The team includes pediatric radiologists, interventional radiologists, neuroradiologists, nuclear medicine physicians, nurses, and technologists.

 All of our equipment has been adapted for children.
 We strive for accurate and prompt diagnostic interpretation, cost-effective and expert therapeutic intervention, and the development of innovative techniques in pediatric radiology.

-Imaging services are available at the Main Hospital and on an outpatient basis at the several Johns Hopkins All Children’s Hospital Outpatient Care locations.
+Imaging services are available at the main hospital in St. Petersburg and at several of our Outpatient Care locations.
+Services include:

-A pediatric radiologist is an expert in the diagnosis of illnesses, injuries, and diseases of infants, children, and adolescents, using imaging techniques and equipment.
+A pediatric radiologist is an expert in diagnosing illnesses, injuries, and diseases in infants, children, and adolescents using imaging techniques and equipment.
 In addition to a degree from a medical school, training for pediatric radiologists includes:

 - One year or more of clinical medicine training and 4 years of training in diagnostic radiology.

 - One or more additional years of training in the diagnosis of infants and children using imaging equipment.

 - Pediatric radiologists usually are certified by the American Board of Radiology and have additional certification in their subspecialty.

 Our pediatric radiologists work to select the most effective imaging technique to diagnose our patients’ medical and surgical problems, and make sure the testing is performed properly and safely.
 They also interpret the results of the test and make an appropriate diagnosis.
 Our radiologists work as part of a diagnostic team along with your pediatrician or pediatric specialist to provide care that meets your child’s individual needs.